 Mean score of companies in the Pharmaceutical Preparation Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Gulf Pharmaceutical Industries P.S.C. reported total carbon emissions of approximately 48,000,000 kg CO2e, comprising 10,000,000 kg CO2e from Scope 1 and 35,000,000 kg CO2e from Scope 2 emissions.
-This marks a slight decrease from 2023, where emissions were also around 48,000,000 kg CO2e, with Scope 1 emissions at 10,000,000 kg CO2e and Scope 2 emissions at 36,000,000 kg CO2e.
+In 2024, Gulf Pharmaceutical Industries P.S.C. reported total carbon emissions of approximately 48,000,000 kg CO2e, with Scope 1 emissions at about 10,000,000 kg CO2e and Scope 2 emissions at around 35,000,000 kg CO2e.
+This marks a slight decrease from 2023, when the company also reported total emissions of 48,000,000 kg CO2e in the UAE, with Scope 1 emissions of about 10,000,000 kg CO2e and Scope 2 emissions of approximately 36,000,000 kg CO2e.
 Gulf Pharmaceutical has set ambitious climate commitments, aiming for net zero emissions by 2050.
-In the near term, the company achieved a 3% reduction in Scope 1 emissions and a 2% reduction in Scope 2 emissions from 2022 to 2023, attributed to decreased diesel and electricity consumption.
-The emissions data is not cascaded from any parent organisation, indicating that Gulf Pharmaceutical independently reports its emissions and climate initiatives.
-The company is actively working towards its long-term sustainability goals while maintaining transparency in its emissions reporting.
+The company achieved a 3% reduction in Scope 1 emissions and a 2% reduction in Scope 2 emissions from 2022 to 2023, attributed to decreased diesel and electricity consumption.
+These reductions reflect Gulf Pharmaceutical's ongoing efforts to enhance sustainability and reduce its carbon footprint.
+The emissions data is not cascaded from any parent organization, indicating that Gulf Pharmaceutical independently reports its emissions and climate initiatives.
+The company continues to focus on improving its environmental performance in alignment with industry standards.

 Access structured emissions data, company-specific emission factors, and source documents